christiandaley/signals2/README.md

     sig.emit(0);

 The issue is that a slot function cannot caputure its own connection because its connection is not created until it is actually connected to the signal.
 This problem can be solved by using "extended slots".
-Extended slots are similar to regular slots except that their functions take one more parameter: a conncetion.
+Extended slots are similar to regular slots except that their functions take one more parameter: a connection.

     let sig: Signal<(i32,)> = Signal::new();
     let weak_sig = sig.weak();